magnickolas/blog/content/posts/parallel-sorting-on-gpu-part-1.md

 license: ""
 ---

-This post series is dedicated to the description and implementation of sorting array on a graphics processing unit.
-It'll be split into two parts.
+This post series is dedicated to the description and implementation of sorting an array with a graphics processing unit (GPU).
+It'll be split into two posts.

-In this part, we'll try to derive one of the first efficient parallel sorting algorithm from the [sorting networks](https://en.wikipedia.org/wiki/Sorting_network) class.
-What's specific is that before performing some sorting algorithm from this class, we already know which fixed positions elements we'll compare-and-swap at.
+In this part, we'll first try to derive one of the earliest comparably efficient parallel sorting algorithm from the [sorting networks](https://en.wikipedia.org/wiki/Sorting_network) class.
+What's remarkable for this class of sorting algorithms, is that before performing the algorithm, we already know the whole sequence of pairs of indices to be compared and swapped (if needed).

-Then we'll calculate the algorithm's serial and parallel time complexities.
+Then we'll calculate the algorithm's theoretical serial and parallel time complexities.

 ## Batcher's algorithm's scheme description